linode/docs/products/tools/images/images-product-intro-shortguide/index.md

 tags: ["linode platform"]
 ---

 Use Linode Images to take snapshots of your disk images, and deploy an identical copy to any Linode under your account.
-Linode Images are retained whether or not you have an active Linode on your account, which makes them useful for long term storage of a private image template.
+Linode Images are retained whether or not you have an active Linode on your account.
+Because of this, they are useful for long term storage of a private image template.